jaemin-capslock/autoinsect/README.md

 Code for Image Classifcation training model is included as a Jupyter notebook.

-See [Link](https://github.com/jaemin-capslock/DeepInsect) for Android App implementation of the model
+See [Link](https://github.com/jaemin-capslock/DeepInsect) for Android App implementation of the model.